amakarj/react-weather-app/README.md

 https://dataservice.accuweather.com/currentconditions/v1/LOCATION_KEY?apikey=YOUR_API_KEY
 ```

-*Notice that this time AccuWeather's form requires only API key. **The location key must be included to URL as well**, otherwise the second fetch won't work properly!*
+*Notice that this time AccuWeather's form requires only API key. **The location key must be included into URL as well**, otherwise the second fetch won't work properly!*

 ## Making the Application
 ### 1. Searching a city

 #### States
-Let’s start by importing useState Hook from React and then declare the states.
+Let’s start by importing useState Hook from React and declaring the states.
 There's a need for two states:
 - **location** - stores user's input
 - **weather** - stores the weather data fetched from Current Conditions API